sig-gis/dises-khm-mpi/README.txt

 ## Main Files and Their Purpose

-- **0-DHS-NIS-complete.ipynb**
-  Prepares and harmonizes the NIS and DHS datasets.
-  - Loads raw NIS and DHS data.
-  - Merges with geographic information (village and cluster shapefiles).
-  - Filters and cleans data (e.g., removes clusters with near-zero coordinates, keeps only rural clusters).
-  - Exports harmonized shapefiles for further analysis.

-- **1. data-download.ipynb**
-  Downloads required data from Google Drive using the Google Drive API.
-  - Handles authentication and recursive folder/file downloads.
-  - Ensures all necessary raw data is available locally.

-- **2. Covariates Selection.ipynb**
+- **1. Covariates Selection.ipynb**
-  Performs covariate selection for the MPI model.
+  Prepares and selects geospatial covariates for the MPI model.
-  - Cleans and transforms geospatial data.
+  - Loads and cleans georeferenced DHS and NIS data.
-  - Handles missing values with interpolation.
+  - Handles missing values using interpolation.
   - Removes all DHS variables except the target indicator.
   - Generates and transforms covariates (including pairwise interactions).
   - Applies Lasso regression for feature selection.
   - Saves the processed dataset and a report for modeling.

-- **3. MBG Model Training.ipynb**
+- **2. MBG Model Training.ipynb**
   Trains a Bayesian Model-Based Geostatistics (MBG) model using the selected covariates.
   - Loads selected features and target variable.
   - Transforms and standardizes data.